al-mabsut/muslimah/contents/hanafi/en/10_ruling_most_likely_tuhr_concluding_ongoing_hayd_before_habit_completion.md

 ## Guidance

 - Based on the latest information provided by you, your Ongoing Hayd concluded before your latest Hayd habit.
-- Accordingly, on it's conclusion you were to perform a Ghusl (full ablution) to attain purity from the state of Hayd and resume your seasonal/daily worship as applies (Prayer and Ramadan etc.)
+- Accordingly, on it's conclusion you were to perform a Ghusl to attain purity from the state of Hayd and resume your seasonal/daily worship as applies (Prayer and Ramadan etc.)
-- If the conclusion of Hayd was just before a Salaah (prayer) time while there was sufficient time for Ghusl (full ablution) and Takbeer-e-Tahreema remaining, perform Qadaa (makeup) for the missed Salaah (prayer).
-If not, Qadaa (makeup) is not required.
+- If the conclusion of Hayd was just before a Salaah time while there was sufficient time for Ghusl and Takbeer-e-Tahreema remaining, perform Qadaa for the missed Salaah.
+If not, Qadaa is not required.

 ## Additional Clarifications

 - Since your Hayd ended earlier than usual; there is always a chance that your Hayd could still return.
 A precautionary Ghusl at your Hayd habit time is advisable due to the possibility of bleeding resuming within 15 days (from the conclusion of Hayd).
-- Such resuming of bleeding may end up compromising your Salaah (prayer) until you have repeated your Ghusl again.
+- Such resuming of bleeding may end up compromising your Salaah until you have repeated your Ghusl again.
 The precautionary Ghusl is therefore adviced to avoid this from happening.

 ## Ramadan Clarifications

 - If your Hayd ended during the day, then you are required to behave like a fasting person for the remainder of the day by abstaining from food, drinks and conjugal relationships.
-- If your Hayd ended during the night, such that there was enough time before Fajr for you to complete a Ghusl (full ablution) and Takbeer-e-Tahreema, then accordingly you will be required to fast that day.
-If no such time sufficient was remaining, then you will be considered as someone whose Hayd ended during the day and accordingly you will be required to behave like a fasting person and later on make Qadaa (makeup) of that day.
+- If your Hayd ended during the night, such that there was enough time before Fajr for you to complete a Ghusl and Takbeer-e-Tahreema, then accordingly you will be required to fast that day.
+If no such time sufficient was remaining, then you will be considered as someone whose Hayd ended during the day and accordingly you will be required to behave like a fasting person and later on make Qadaa of that day.

 ## Marital Clarifications